kohestanimahdi/Beerwulf.Assessment/readme.md

 We would like your solution to fulfill these;
 * Coding async all the way.
 * Maintaining a clean code on controller layer.
-* Seperating service and repository layers.
+* Separating service and repository layers.
 * Having unit tests.
 * Maintaining a simple documentation on Swagger.
 * Your code must compile and run.